Space-time approximation of stochastic $p$-Laplace systems: Introduction

+Finally, the assumption on the time-regularity of the solution made in \cite{GM2} is comparable to \eqref{eq:1602} with $k=1$ which is much stronger than \eqref{eq:regt} and can in general not be expected as already explained in Section \ref{subsec:1.2}.
+Recall also that we use a random time-grid because of the lack of continuity of $\nabla \bfu$ in time.

-Our proof of convergence rates is not based on the assumption \eqref{eq:Gy}, which allows us to overcome the drawback explained above and to deal with general systems with $p$-growth.
+Our proof of the convergence rate is not based on the assumption \eqref{eq:Gy}, which permits us to overcome the drawback explained above and to deal with general systems with $p$-growth.
 The method relies rather on space and time regularity of $\bfF(\nabla\bfu)$ which is the natural quantity, the regularity of which can be studied via energy methods.
-Let us finally mention that our convergence rates are the same as in \cite{GM2}.
+Let us finally mention that our convergence rate is the same as in \cite{GM2}.
+On the other hand, numerical experiments are not given in \cite{GM2}.